A common problem in beekeeping

-I have a view the problem partly comes from the modern culture, where in the workplace everyone is so concerned about losing their jobs they have to justify their existence, otherwise they may be seen as worthless and surplus to requirements.
-This seems much more apparent with people who work in large organisations, where they seem to acquire the habit of trying to discredit or belittle others in order to make themselves appear a lot better than they often are.
+I have a view the problem partly comes from the modern culture, where in the workplace many people are so concerned about losing their jobs that they have to justify their existence, otherwise they may be seen as worthless and surplus to requirements.
+This seems much more apparent with those who have a history of working in large organisations, where they seem to acquire habits that many people who behave in a normal and natural way find annoying.
 I call this "big company mentality" and unfortunately this attitude is invading beekeeping without much benefit to the craft.

-The fear of losing their job or not getting promotion makes people say the right things and not taking risks.
-There is a lack of overall knowledge because they are only "trained" for certain aspects, so don't understand the fuller picture.
+The fear of losing their job or not getting promotion makes people say the "right" things, "cover their arses" and not take any risks.
+There is often a lack of overall knowledge because they are only "trained" for certain aspects, so don't understand the fuller picture.
 Thinking is no longer lateral and sense is no longer common.
 They only subscribe to the blame culture when it is someone else's fault and the credit culture when it suits them.

-This is not a rant - far from it, but a carefully thought out theory on the problems of modern day life, following a full working life, running my own business for 25 years and nearly 50 years of committee work, where I have seen the change from decisions being made based on knowledge, experience and common sense.
-As a former board member of three trade associations I have also seen plenty of manipulation and distorted truths, to the point where I can now spot many of the tricks employed.
+This is not a rant - far from it, but a carefully thought out theory on the problems of modern day life, based on a full working life, running my own business for 25 years and over 50 years of committee work, where I have seen the change from decisions being made based on knowledge, experience and common sense.
+As a former board member of three trade associations, I have also seen plenty of manipulation and distorted truths, to the point where I can now spot many of the tricks employed.

-I get around the country quite a lot, either lecturing or demonstrating, and I see and hear a lot of what is going on, or not going on.
-I have recently spent 3 days at the BBKA Spring Convention and saw and heard a lot.
-I won't mention anything that will identify anyone or a particular BKA, but there are clearly widespread problems.
-There were people deliberately avoiding others and complaining about other people or a committee.
-Sometimes I think it's justified, others I don't.
-There are often two sides to an issue and they are rarely the same.
+In getting around the country quite a lot, either lecturing or demonstrating, I see and hear a lot of what is going on, or sometimes not going on.
+I often spend time at large events and, being well known, I speak to a lot of beekeepers.
+I don't mention anything that will identify anyone or a particular BKA, but there are clearly widespread problems.
+At events, there are often people deliberately avoiding others and complaining about other people or a committee.
+There are often two sides to an issue, I often hear both, and they are rarely the same.

-The obvious questions are why are some people awkward and why are they able to have such influence?
+The obvious questions are why are some people awkward and confrontational and why are they able to have such influence?
 I think it's for a number of reasons.
 We are all volunteers and in some cases it is seen as being powerful to dominate others.
-I have been in many meetings when someone has raised their voice or been offensive to others and many have backed down, not wanting any controversy.
+I have been in many meetings when someone has raised their voice, threatened to resign or been offensive and others have backed down, not wanting any controversy.
 They seem incapable of winning an argument by persuasion, but by abuse, bluff and bluster.
 In general I find these people are inadequate in some way and very often have little real beekeeping knowledge.
-What they do have is usually out of books.
+What little they do have is usually out of books.

-How many times do you see hardworking, knowledgeable and helpful people being discredited or belittled?
+How many times do you see hard working, knowledgeable and helpful people being discredited or belittled?
 It's often done because lesser people see them as a threat to them, so try to marginalise them.
 It often results in manipulation behind the scenes by enlisting support from new people or weaker individuals.
 On many occasions I have seen people form an opinion or vote to "support my husband/wife/partner", rather than by using their heads for the good of the craft.
 This is often a problem when partners are on the same committee, although I have seen some very good partnerships work well.

 Politics and personalities have always been a problem in beekeeping.
-Just look back in history a bit and you will find things written about people that would be repeated in court these days.
-Over the years I have seen many resignations of good hardworking people with sound thinking and beekeeping knowledge, or they have not sought re-election.
-Many have been a loss to beekeeping, but too often the troublemakers have been allowed to survive and wait for their next victim.
-They are often allowed to because of the weakness of others who won't stand up to them.
+Just look back in history a bit and you will find things written about people that would be repeated in court if written today.
+Over the years I have seen many resignations of good hard working people with sound thinking and beekeeping knowledge, or they have not sought re-election.
+Many have been a loss to beekeeping, but too often the troublemakers have been allowed to survive to wait for their next victim.
+They are often allowed to get away with it because of the weakness of others who won't stand up to them.
 There is often a bad atmosphere that prevents others from getting involved.

 I would like to rid beekeeping of some of the nonsense I see, because it is affecting my hobby and that of a lot of other people.
 In my opinion we should always consider honey bees, but a few people only consider themselves.
 They don't see themselves as being the problem, because of course it's always someone else's fault.
 We must all be strong and make sure they don't get away with it.